Cressey, California: Demographics

+There were 117 housing units at an average density of 66.6 /mi2, of which 115 (98.3%) were occupied.
+Of these, 68 (59.1%) were owner-occupied, and 47 (40.9%) were occupied by renters.

 Government

 Local

 The Merced Irrigation District provides irrigation water.

 Ballico and Cressey share an elementary school district.
-Most Cressey students continue on to Livingston High School in the Merced Union High School District.
+Most Cressey students continue to Livingston High School in the Merced Union High School District.

 Fire protection is provided by Cal Fire under contract to Merced County Fire Department.
 Station 64 is staffed with one career fire officer each shift, and local volunteers.

-Merced County Sheriffs Department is the Patrol for this unincorporated area.
+Merced County Sheriffs Department is the patrol for this unincorporated area.